 Practical Information For Travelers

-DAILY ITINERARIES: Each evening the crew will provide you with a daily itinerary detailing exactly what activities are planned and what clothes to pack with you for the excursions.
+DAILY ITINERARIES: After dinner, a member of the crew will provide you with a daily itinerary detailing exactly what activities are planned and what clothes to pack with you for the excursions.

-WHERE DO YOU SLEEP AT NIGHT: You sleep on the train, however, the train does not ride through the night.
-In fact, it usually stops right after dinner is finished and does not leave again until the next morning.
-It pulls into various train stations along the way, make sure to bring earplugs as some of these stations are in fact pretty noisy.
+WHERE DO YOU SLEEP AT NIGHT: You sleep on the train in your private cabin.
+As previously stated, the train does not ride through the night.
+It usually stops right after dinner is finished and does not leave again until the next morning.
+It pulls into various train stations along the way, make sure to bring earplugs as some of these can be pretty noisy.

 EXCURSIONS: Excursions are voluntary e.g. there is no obligation to join.
 The only true obligation is to make sure you meet up at the pre-arranged time & location.
 At the beginning of the trip you are provided with a headset, through which the local guides provide information during the excursions.